-Physical and chemical changes to the ocean resulting from increasing atmospheric CO2 and other GHGs are already driving significant changes to ocean systems (very high confidence) and will continue to do so at 1.5°C, and more so at 2°C, of global warming above pre-industrial temperatures (Section 3.3.11).
-These changes have been accompanied by other changes such as ocean acidification, intensifying storms and deoxygenation (Levin and Le Bris, 2015).
-Risks are already significant at current greenhouse gas concentrations and temperatures, and they vary significantly among depths, locations and ecosystems, with impacts being singular, interactive and/or cumulative (Boyd et al., 2015).
+Physical and chemical changes to the ocean from increasing atmospheric CO2 and other GHGs are already driving significant changes to ocean systems (very high confidence) and will continue to do so at 1.5°C and, more so, at 2°C above the pre-industrial period (Section 3.3.11).
+These changes have been accompanied by other changes such as ocean acidification and deoxygenation (Levin and Le Bris, 2015).
+Risks are already significant at current greenhouse gas concentrations and temperatures, and vary significantly between depths, location and ecosystems, with impacts being singular, interactive and/or cumulative (Boyd et al., 2015).